 The modern combine, plus the bulk system of handling crops has greatly complicated the production of relatively pure seed on the farm.
 Mixtures between varieties as well as crops has been steadily increasing, more especially between wheat and rye.
 Winter wheat will usually be free from spring wheat mixtures due to winterkilling, but it is difficult to prevent winter wheat mixtures in spring wheat.
-Volunteer rye is almost impossible to eradicate owing to its early ripening habit, plus the fact that it readily snatters.
+Volunteer rye is almost impossible to eradicate owing to its early ripening habit, plus the fact that it readily shatters.

-At this station a policy of constant watchfulness and frequent rogueing plus the use of clean seed has prevented the Beneral establishment of rye in the fields.
+At this station a policy of constant watchfulness and frequent rogueing plus the use of clean seed has prevented the general establishment of rye in the fields.

-The method of producing pure seed for distribution as practiced at this station is as follows: each winter a lot of from 200 to 300 pounds of choice seed of Baart or mio is carefully fanned and hand sorted to eliminate all off-type kernels.
-Although this is a timeconsuming process, it prevents the planting of many mixtures and variants which would later show up in the field.
-These lots of seed are planted at reduced rates in isolated areas for pasic increase.
+The method of producing pure seed for distribution as practiced at this station is as follows: each winter a lot of from 200 to 300 pounds of choice seed of Baart or Rio is carefully fanned and hand sorted to eliminate all off-type kernels.
+Although this is a time-consuming process, it prevents the planting of many mixtures and variants which would later show up in the field.
+These lots of seed are planted at reduced rates in isolated areas for basic increase.
 By this means, enough seed is usually obtained to plant large station fields the following year to be used for distribution.
-During the growing season the fields are rogued several times to remove any undesired plants, and again at maturity when plants showing off-color chaif and straw are most noticeable.
-In spite of these precautions, a few natural field crosses occur; rouents carry in seeds and whirlwinds deposit stray heads in the fields.
+During the growing season the fields are rogued several times to remove any undesired plants, and again at maturity when plants showing off-color chaff and straw are most noticeable.
+In spite of these precautions, a few natural field crosses occur; rodents carry in seeds and whirlwinds deposit stray heads in the fields.
 At irregular intervals several thousand heads that are true to type are selected, threshed separately and grown in short rows for field inspection.
 From these rows which are again threshed separately and bulked after inspection a new stock of pure seed is obtained which is again increased until enough is secured to allow distribution.
 It is only in this manner that stocks of any variety can be maintained.

 Pure seed stocks can be secured from this station by applying directly, or through your county agent.
+Seed to be used for production of certified seed must be obtained through the Washington State Crop Improvement Association.